syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

-## How to copy necessary fonts to Linux containers?
+## How to copy necessary fonts to Linux containers

-Fonts present in the location(in Docker container) "/usr/local/share/fonts/" will be used for conversion.
+The fonts present in the location(in Docker container) "/usr/local/share/fonts/" is used for conversion.
 By default there will be limited number of fonts available in the container.
-You have to move necessary fonts to the corresponding location "/usr/local/share/fonts/".Kindly make use of following code snippet to copy fonts to containers.
+You should move necessary fonts to the corresponding location "/usr/local/share/fnts/".
+Use the following code snippet to copy fonts to containers.

 {% tabs %}